-Our custom, on-site training and publications include congressional operations, legislative and budget process, communication and advocacy, media and public relations, research, testifying before Congress, legislative drafting, critical thinking and writing, and more.
+Our training, on-site and online, and publications include congressional operations, legislative and budget process, communication and advocacy, media and public relations, research, testifying before Congress, legislative drafting, critical thinking and writing, and more.

-- Diverse Client Base-We have tailored hundreds of custom on-site training programs for Congress, numerous agencies in all federal departments, the military, law firms, lobbying firms, unions, think tanks and NGOs, foreign delegations, associations and corporations, delivering exceptional insight into how Washington works.TM - Experienced Program Design and Delivery-We have designed and delivered hundreds of custom programs covering congressional/legislative operations, budget process, media training, writing skills, legislative drafting, advocacy, research, testifying before Congress, grassroots, and more. - Professional Materials-We provide training materials and publications that show how Washington works.
+- Diverse Client Base-We have tailored hundreds of custom on-site and online training programs for Congress, numerous agencies in all federal departments, the military, law firms, lobbying firms, unions, think tanks and NGOs, foreign delegations, associations and corporations, delivering exceptional insight into how Washington works.TM - Experienced Program Design and Delivery-We have designed and delivered hundreds of custom programs covering congressional/legislative operations, budget process, media training, writing skills, legislative drafting, advocacy, research, testifying before Congress, grassroots, and more. - Professional Materials-We provide training materials and publications that show how Washington works.
 Our publications are designed both as course materials and as invaluable reference tools. - Large Team of Experienced Faculty-More than 150 faculty members provide independent subject matter expertise.
-Each program is designed using the best faculty member for each session. - Non-Partisan-TheCapitol.Net is non-partisan. - GSA Schedule-TheCapitol.Net is on the GSA Schedule, 874-4, for custom on-site training: GSA Contract GS02F0192X.
+Each program is designed using the best faculty member for each session. - Non-Partisan-TheCapitol.Net is non-partisan. - GSA Schedule-TheCapitol.Net is on the GSA Schedule for custom training: GSA Contract GS02F0192X.